Uncomfortable Should be Routine

 You very consciously turned the key, thinking about how long you needed to turn it before the engine caught, not wanting to stop turning too soon and not holding it too long.

-Your brain went to the next step, remove the parking brake, check for other cars or people, put the car in gear and slowly lift your foot off the brake, then carefully, slowly, press down the gas pedal.
+Your brain went to the next step, remove the parking brake, check for other cars or , put the car in gear and slowly lift your foot off the brake, then carefully, slowly, press down the gas pedal.

 Every step was a conscious thought.